davenportlab/HLApm/README.md

 # or see here, https://bedtools.readthedocs.io/en/latest/content/installation.html
 ```

-* Tools for aligning reads with scRNA-seq data

-cellranger-7.0.0 or later
+* Aligning reads with scRNA-seq data : cellranger-7.0.0 or later